Key Takeaway

 This limbo can be maddening.
 You feel like you’re stuck in a queue where everyone else seems to move forward, and you’re the only one standing still.
 If you’ve ever found yourself in this position, know this: you’re not alone, and it doesn’t always mean something is wrong with your eligibility.

-Why Your SASSA R350 Status Might Not Be Updating
+Why Is My SASSA R350 Status Not Updating?

 High Application Volumes